 Redmond did not play last season, but is still on Mississippi State's roster.
 Banowsky did not specifically mention Redmond, but said any eligibility issues involving players have been resolved.

 Mississippi State first announced in August that it was working with the NCAA because of "potential recruiting irregularities.''

 Mirando suddenly resigned on Aug.
 19 and the school announced the investigation days later.
-The university says it has also disassociated from a booster in July because of "impermissible contact'' with a recruit.
+Mississippi State also disassociated from a booster in July because of "impermissible contact'' with a recruit.